phauer/svg-buddy/README.md

 - Remove empty `g` tags.
 Adobe Illustrator creates those at the end of an SVG.
 - Remove comments.
 - Remove all whitespaces like spaces, tabs and line breaks.

+# System Requirements

+Currently, `svg-font-embedding` is only available for Linux.
+Just download the binary and execute it.

 # Usage